ssciwr/python-project-template/README.md

 The linter (in this case, `flake8` will point out potential bugs, errors, styling issues, and suspicious code.

 ### Testing
 You should always test your code against a reference.
-In this template, we used `unittest` which is a python core module, but `pytest` is also a popular option (it needs to be pip installed though).
+In this template, we use `pytest` which is a popular option that is very versatile.

 So far, only *unit tests* are included in the code template (that is, tests of a specific component of the software), but as you develop your software, you should also add `integration tests` that check the overall behaviour of your code.